 To experience Myakka State Park, you can do any number of activities ranging from leisurely drives along a scenic seven mile road to the full multi-day backcountry hiking experience.

-Myakka State Park – what you can do on a visit
+What you can do on a visit to Myakka River State Park

 On our visit we limited ourselves to several nature walks, including the Canopy Walkway.
 But because of our relaxed pace, we were able to see a lot of birds we would have otherwise missed.
 Over its 37,000 plus acres you can expect to see everything from raptors to song birds, wading birds along with ducks galore.